hzzmonetvn/Kaorios-Toolbox/Toolbox-docs/V2.0.3+/Patch_Guide_2.0.6.0.md

 **English** | [Tiếng Việt](Patch_Guide_2.0.6.0_VI.md)

-This document describes the process of integrating the 2.0.6.0 framework DEX into Android 12–17 ROMs and patching smali call sites.
-Register patterns have been cross-checked with HyperOS Android 17 (API 37); on other ROMs, locate classes and methods by descriptor rather than guessing DEX numbers or line numbers.

 - HyperOS Android 17 smali templates: [`Template/Template_V2060`](../Template/Template_V2060)

 ## 1. Mandatory Warnings

 - Back up a bootable `framework.jar`, `services.jar`, VDEX/ODEX files, and boot image.
 - **Android 17 DEX format**: Android 17 supports both DEX `039` and `040` (production ROMs such as HyperOS Android 17 use `039`).
 Always use smali/baksmali 3.x+ with `--api 37` because Android 17 system classes contain extended `HiddenApiRestrictions` flags that crash baksmali 2.5.2.
-- Names and descriptors are case-sensitive. `OnGetKeyEntry` has an uppercase `O`; `CertificateChainIfNeeded` is not `getCertificateChain`.
-- Do not assume classes reside in `classes3.dex`/`classes7.dex`; always search the target ROM.
-- Do not leave two copies of `Landroid/security/kaorios/*` or `Lcom/kousei/framework/*` in the boot classpath.
 - Do not increase `.registers` while keeping parameters written as `vN` without recalculating.
 Prefer `p0..pN`, currently free locals, or increasing `.locals`.
 - Patch in groups and boot-test each group.
 A single wrong descriptor in `SystemServer` can cause a bootloop.